 Why does honey have different colors?
-What does the color of honey say?
-Which honey is dark and why
+What does the color of honey mean?
+What kind of honey is dark in color and why?

 The color of any substance depends on the structure of the molecules of the compounds included in it.
-Collecting nectar from various plants, the bee, like a skilled artist, transfers the palette of flowers to the color of honey.
-Of the millionths of a milligram of colors, it makes up the picture that we used to call the color of honey.
-Its diversity depends on the compounds contained in the petals, stamens, pistils, called anthocyanins.
-They belong to the chemical group of flavonoids, the difference in the structure of which explains the individual color of the flowers.
-Anthocyanins in plant cells are present in conjunction with glucose.
-In the same flower, there can be several anthocyanins that are different in composition and structure.
-We observe this as a play of colors of the same petal: here are yellow, and pink, and purple, as well as other shades.
+Collecting nectar from various plants, the bee, like a skilled artist, transfers the palette of flowers into the color of honey.
+Of the millionths of a milligram of paint, it makes up the picture that we are used to calling the color of honey.
+Its diversity depends on the compounds contained in the petals, stamens, and pistils called anthocyanins.
+They belong to the chemical group of flavonoids, the difference in structure of which explains the individual color of flowers.
+Anthocyanins in plant cells are present in combination with glucose.
+The same flower can contain several anthocyanins of different composition and structure.
+We see this as a play of colors of the same petal: there are yellow, pink, purple, and other shades.

-Previously, the variety of colors of anthocyanins was explained by their indicator properties, that is, the ability to change color depending on the acidity of the medium.
-Later, the influence of other factors was established, among which is the property of some metals to form colored complexes with flavonoids.
-For example, potassium ions create complex compounds of purple color, calcium and magnesium ions - blue.
+Previously, the variety of colors of anthocyanins was explained by their indicator properties, that is, the ability to change color depending on the acidity of the environment.
+Later, the influence of other factors was established, including the property of some metals to form colored complexes with flavonoids.
+For example, potassium ions create complex compounds with a purple color, while calcium and magnesium ions create blue complexes.
 The appearance of methyl groups in the structure of anthocyanins causes a red color.
 Many yellow flowers contain yellow flavones and flavonols.
 They are also found in compounds with glucose.
 Water-soluble flavonoids pass with nectar into honey.
-Plants of the families Asteraceae (sunflower, thistle, burdock), legumes (beans, peas, clover, alfalfa, soybeans), boletus (mullein) affect the color of honey through the flavonoids contained in the flowers with a five-membered furan cycle - aurones (derivatives of 2-benzylidenecoumarone).
+Plants of the families Asteraceae (sunflower, sow thistle, burdock), legumes (beans, peas, clover, alfalfa, soybeans), noricaceae (mullein) affect the color of honey through flavonoids contained in flowers with a five-membered furan cycle - aurones (derivatives of 2-benzylidene coumaron).
 Aurones are almost always associated with glucose, that is, they are present in plants in the form of glycosides and have a yellow or yellow-orange color.

 Plants of the buckwheat, buckthorn, legume, lily, and St. John's wort families contain anthracene derivatives combined with various sugars: glucose, rhamnose, arabinose.
 The anthracene moiety (aglycone) is often a derivative of chrysacin (dihydroxyanthraquinone).
-These derivatives are found in honey and contain, along with hydroxyl groups, methyl, methoxy, carboxyl, which are color enhancers or auxochromes.
-The result of these groups is the appearance of a yellow, orange or red tint.
+These derivatives are found in honey and contain, along with hydroxyl groups, methyl, methoxyl, and carboxyl groups, which are color enhancers or auxochromes.
+The result of the action of these groups is the appearance of a yellow, orange or red tint.
 Compounds of these substances with sugars are highly soluble in water.

-The laxative effect of honey, especially its foam, is partly due to the presence, albeit in very small quantities, of chrysacin derivatives that enhance the peristalsis of the large intestine (the effect of herbal medicines is based precisely on this property).
-Honey foam has been used as a laxative since the Middle Ages.
-Honey was heated for a long time, removing the foam until it completely disappeared.
-The honey prepared in this way had a fixing effect, and the foam had a laxative effect.
+The laxative effect of honey, especially its foam, is partly due to the presence, albeit in very small quantities, of chrysacin derivatives, which enhance the peristalsis of the large intestines (the effect of medicinal herbal remedies is based precisely on this property).
+Foamed honey has been used as a laxative since the Middle Ages.
+The honey was heated for a long time, skimming off the foam until it completely disappeared.
+Honey prepared in this way had a strengthening effect, and foam had a laxative effect.

-Hawthorn flavonoids endow honey not only with a reddish tint, but also with cardiotonic properties recommended for use in functional disorders of cardiac activity, hypertension, and arrhythmias.
+Hawthorn flavonoids give honey not only a reddish tint, but also cardiotonic properties, recommended for use in functional disorders of the heart, hypertension, and arrhythmia.

-In the USA honey from the string is highly valued.
+In the USA, honey from the succession is highly valued.
 Its flowers contain more than ten flavonoids and a significant amount of carotenoids.
-Glycosidic compounds of flavonoids, passing through the nectar into honey, endow it not only with a yellow color, but also with diuretic, diaphoretic and anti-allergic properties.
+Glycosidic compounds of flavonoids, passing through nectar into honey, give it not only its yellow color, but also diuretic, diaphoretic and antiallergic properties.
 Flavonoids exhibit P-vitamin activity, antispasmodic, choleretic effects on the human body.

 One of the common structural elements of anthocyanins, flavones and flavonols are phenolic hydroxyls.

-Phenolic hydroxyl also contains the amino acid tyrosine found in honey.
-When combined with iron ions, it gives a purple color, turning into black, so it is impossible to store honey in a metal container for a long time.
-(In the "Russian Folk Medical Book" it is recommended that a black substance formed during the interaction of a calcined rusty nail with honey, lubricate the abscessing gum at night.
-The abscess soon breaks through, and the swelling subsides.)
+Phenolic hydroxyl also contains the amino acid tyrosine, present in honey.
+When combined with iron ions, it gives a violet color that turns black, so honey cannot be stored in a metal container for a long time.
+(In the “Russian Folk Medicine Book” it is recommended to lubricate the abscessing gum with a black substance formed by the interaction of a calcined rusty nail with honey at night.
+The abscess soon breaks and the swelling subsides.)

-Rutin is the most common flavonol in plants.
-It is isolated from buckwheat flowers and used as a capillary strengthening agent.
+Among flavonols, rutin is the most commonly found in plants.
+It is isolated from buckwheat flowers and used as a capillary-strengthening agent.

 The color created with the help of flavonoids is enhanced by bees with a palette of tiny pollen grains containing carotenoids.
-To date, about 70 substances belonging to this type of compounds have been isolated from various plants.
+To date, about 70 substances belonging to this type of compound have been isolated from various plants.
 Carotenoids contain a system of conjugated multiple bonds that affect the color of pollen.
-We see it in yellow, brown, red, light green, purple - depending on the plant visited by the bee.
+We see it yellow, brown, red, light green, purple - depending on the plant that the bee visited.

-In the light, phenolic hydroxyls are oxidized, and the color of carotenoids, flavonols, flavones, anthocyanins changes.
-Oxidation is facilitated by oxidase enzymes, as a result of which hydrogen peroxide is formed, which oxidizes carotenoids well.
-The catalase present in honey breaks down peroxide into water and oxygen.
-The more it is, the longer the color of honey lasts.
+In light, phenolic hydroxyls are oxidized, and the color of carotenoids, flavonols, flavones, and anthocyanins changes.
+Oxidation is facilitated by oxidase enzymes, which result in the formation of hydrogen peroxide, which oxidizes carotenoids well.
+Catalase present in honey breaks down peroxide into water and oxygen.
+The more it is, the longer the color of honey remains.
 Catalase gets into honey with pollen.
-When honey is heated, it is easily destroyed, and its effect on the color of the product disappears.
-Since the age and breed of bees affect the amount and composition of pollen, the color of honey and its stability are also directly related to these factors.
-Lipoxidase also affects the stability of the yellow color of honey carotenoids, in the presence of which carotenoids are also oxidized with the disappearance of their characteristic color.
+When honey is heated, it is easily destroyed and its effect on the color of the product disappears.
+Since the age and breed of bees influence the amount and composition of pollen, the color of honey and its stability are also directly related to these factors.
+The stability of the yellow color of honey carotenoids is also influenced by lipoxidase, in the presence of which the carotenoids are also oxidized and their characteristic color disappears.

-There is an opinion among beekeepers that real buckwheat honey turns gray.
+There is an opinion among beekeepers that real buckwheat honey turns grey.
 The reason for this is the oxidation reaction of phenolic hydroxyls.
-Polyphenol oxidases, enzymes found in plants, also contribute.
+Polyphenoloxidases, enzymes found in plants, also contribute.

 Oxidation also affects other components of honey.
-In particular, the amino acid tyrosine is easily oxidized by the action of the enzyme tyrosinase and in this case gives dark-colored substances of melanin.
+In particular, the amino acid tyrosine is easily oxidized by the enzyme tyrosinase and produces the dark-colored substance melanin.

-Glucose in honey, with the participation of glucose oxidase, is oxidized into gluconic acid.
-The darker the honey, the greater its acidity.
-For example, acacia honey has less acidity than linden honey, and it is lighter, sunflower - more than coriander, and the latter is lighter.
-Glucooxidase enters honey from the pharyngeal glands of bees.
-If the honey plants are removed from the hives, the nectar stays longer in the stomach of the bee, and the honey is more enriched with glucose oxidase.
+Honey glucose is oxidized into gluconic acid with the participation of glucose oxidase.
+The darker the honey, the more acidic it is.
+For example, acacia honey has less acidity than linden honey, and it is lighter in color, sunflower honey has more acidity than coriander honey, and the latter is lighter in color.
+Glucose oxidase enters honey from the pharyngeal glands of bees.
+If the honey plants are removed from the hives, the nectar remains in the bee's crop longer, and the honey is more enriched with glucose oxidase.
 In this case, it acquires a darker color.

-Glucose and other reducing sugars, as well as furfural and hydroxymethylfurfural, enter into condensation reactions with amino acids to form dark-colored products - melanoidins, which contribute to the darkening of honey when heated and stored for a long time.
-With an increase in the heating temperature, the darkening of honey increases.
-As free amino acids enter into the reaction, the increase in condensation products decreases, and after 4.5 months of storage, honey darkens more slowly.
+Glucose and other reducing sugars, as well as furfural and hydroxymethylfurfural, enter into condensation reactions with amino acids to form dark-colored products - melanoidins, which contribute to the darkening of honey when heated and long-term storage.
+As the heating temperature increases, the darkening of honey increases.
+As free amino acids react, the increase in condensation products decreases and after 4.5 months of storage, honey darkens more slowly.
 There is no difference in the darkening of filtered and unfiltered honey.

 To explain the color of honey, we compared the amount of total nitrogen in it and the color intensity of the product.
-It has been observed that with an increase in total nitrogen, the transparency of honey decreases.
-These conclusions indirectly indicate a high probability of condensation reactions of free amino acids with carbonyl compounds, in particular, with glucose.
+It has been observed that as total nitrogen increases, honey clarity decreases.
+These findings indirectly indicate a high probability of condensation reactions of free amino acids with carbonyl compounds, in particular with glucose.
 There is also a correspondence between the transparency of honey and the content of oxides of alkali and alkaline earth metals in honey ash.
-It has been observed that if the flower produces light-colored honey, then the wax will be dark-colored, and vice versa.
-In support of this, we note: when bees work on a dandelion, white wax with a creamy tint is formed, and the color of honey can be from bright yellow to dark amber.
-When bees work on sunflowers, honey turns golden (light amber), and wax turns white.
-Linden honey (crystallized) is white and wax is yellow.
+It has been noticed that if a flower produces light-colored honey, the wax will be dark in color, and vice versa.
+To confirm this, we note: when bees work on a dandelion, white wax with a creamy tint is formed, and the color of honey can be from bright yellow to dark amber.
+When bees work on a sunflower, the honey turns out golden (light amber), and the wax turns white.
+Linden honey (crystallized) is white, and wax is yellow.

-Bees produce wax by eating honey and bee bread.
-Consequently, the dyes of bee bread, processed by bees, with transparent honey, color the wax, and the dyes of honey do not stain the wax.
+Bees produce wax by consuming honey and bee bread.
+Consequently, the coloring substances of beebread processed by bees, with transparent honey, color the wax, but the coloring substances of honey do not color the wax.
 Honey does not change color from the dyes contained in the wax.

-The color of honey depends on natural factors: the composition of the nectar, the properties of the soil, the duration of the honey collection, the nectar productivity of the plant, the breed of bees.
-Human influence also plays a role.
+The color of honey depends on natural factors: the composition of the nectar, the properties of the soil, the duration of the honey harvest, the nectar productivity of the plant, and the breed of bees.
+Human influence also plays a certain role.
 Thus, honeydew honey contains many amino acids that can enter into condensation reactions with carbonyl compounds.
-Plants selectively assimilate various metals from the soil and mineral components that affect the color of honey and enter the nectar in different quantities.
-With a long bribe, honey is always more transparent than with a short one.
-Bees of various breeds and depending on the length of the proboscis choose the most accessible plants for collecting nectar, containing nectar of different composition and color.
-Most honey plants delight our eyes with golden, amber, yellow honey of varying intensity.
-Sweet clover, fireweed, colza give honey with a greenish tint, and honey from buckwheat, angelica, red clover, cranberries, mountain ash - with a reddish tint.
-If the bees have worked hard in the thickets of burdock, then the honey will be dark olive.
+Plants selectively absorb various metals from the soil and mineral components that affect the color of honey and enter the nectar in different quantities.
+With a long bribe, honey is always more transparent than with a short bribe.
+Bees of different breeds and depending on the length of the proboscis choose to collect nectar the most accessible plants for themselves, containing nectar of different composition and color.
+Most honey plants please our eyes with golden, amber, and yellow honey of varying intensity.
+Sweet clover, fireweed, and rapeseed produce honey with a greenish tint, and honey from buckwheat, angelica, red clover, cranberry, and rowan - with a reddish tint.
+If the bees have worked hard in the burdock thickets, the honey will be dark olive-colored.

-Different qualitative and quantitative amino acid composition of honeys predetermine a different change in their color when heated under the same conditions.
-This is confirmed by the fact that clover honey almost does not change its color when heated, and buckwheat honey darkens.
-Most of all, when heated, the color of honeydew honey changes.
+Different qualitative and quantitative amino acid compositions of honeys determine different changes in their color when heated under the same conditions.
+This is confirmed by the fact that clover honey almost does not change its color when heated, while buckwheat honey darkens.
+The color of honeydew honey changes the most when heated.

-The color of freshly extracted honey changes over time.
-The fragrant amber jet from the honey extractor, when exposed to light, fascinates with the play of unique colors.
-But after a while, the coloring relatively stabilizes.
-Highly volatile aromatic oils (in their pure form, not only yellow, but also red, blue, green, violet) partially evaporate from a loosely closed container with honey.
+The color of freshly pumped honey changes over time.
+The fragrant amber stream from the honey extractor, when light hits it, fascinates with the play of unique colors.
+But after some time the color becomes relatively stable.
+Highly volatile aromatic oils (in their pure form, not only yellow, but also red, blue, green, violet) partially evaporate from a loosely closed container of honey.

-So, the reasons for staining honey in one color or another are very different, and therefore it is not entirely correct to recommend honey of light or dark shades for the treatment of specific diseases.
-Moreover, from the same plant, but growing in different natural and climatic conditions, bees collect honey, which is unequally colored.
+So, the reasons for coloring honey in one color or another are very different, and therefore it is not entirely correct to recommend honey of light or dark shades for the treatment of specific diseases.
+Moreover, from the same plant, but growing in different climatic conditions, bees collect honey, which is not the same color.

-If necessary, use the advice of S. Mladenov more correctly.
-He recommends using mountain honey for diseases of the respiratory tract, as well as from oregano, thyme, linden; for violations of the digestive and intestinal tract - steppe, with mint, thyme, oregano; for heart diseases - steppe, forest, lavender, mint.
-In diseases of the kidneys - chestnut, from field herbs, fruit crops.
+If necessary, it is more correct to take the advice of S. Mladenov.
+He recommends using mountain honey for respiratory diseases, as well as oregano, thyme, and linden; for disorders of the digestive and intestinal tract - steppe, with mint, thyme, oregano; for heart disease - steppe, forest, lavender, mint.
+For kidney diseases - chestnut, from field herbs, fruit crops.
 Therefore, both light and dark honeys can be used to treat the same diseases.

 To preserve the natural color of honey, it is necessary to exclude condensation reactions of aldehydes and amino acids.
-This can be achieved by storing it at a temperature not exceeding 10 ° C and supplying the bees with drinking water with the lowest possible content of alkali and alkaline earth metal salts.
-The preservation of color is also facilitated by the storage of honey in places that exclude direct exposure to sunlight and the oxidation of hydroxyl groups of flavones by oxygen in the air, from which the honey darkens.
-The entry of iron salts is most likely when bees visit water sources with a high content of iron hydroxide.
-Such changes are a reminder that apiary hygiene also affects the quality of honey.
+This can be achieved by storing it at a temperature not exceeding 10°C and supplying bees with drinking water with the lowest possible content of alkali and alkaline earth metal salts.
+Color preservation is also facilitated by storing honey in places that exclude direct exposure to sunlight and oxidation of hydroxyl groups of flavones by atmospheric oxygen, which causes honey to darken.
+The ingress of iron salts is most likely when bees visit water sources with a high content of iron hydroxide.
+Such changes remind us that apiary hygiene also affects the quality of honey.

 O.N.
 MASHENKOV